 Out there, there is a dearth of information on the Cactus Honey Powder benefits and I have yet to find any research findings that advise against its consumption.
 Hence, I won't reject this "honey powder" with whatever information I have now.
 In my opinion, it is like most highly processed sweeteners which are useful in enhancing the taste of the food we eat, but not in providing any good nutrition.
 My only annoyance with this product perhaps has to do with the way it's named and claimed – "natural", "honey", "healthy", which I could hardly make any association with the product.

 After finding out so much about what honey is, realising how incredibly intelligent this food is, and having personally experienced its health benefits, you just can't help but insist that natural honey must be differentiated from other sweeteners.
-So, when there is a choice of picking up a sweetener amongst all the sweeteners in the shop, I would naturally choose honey.
+So, when there is a choice of picking up a sweetener amongst all the sweeteners in the shop, honey would be the natural number one choice.

 Note: Please give your posting some time to be moderated.
 Only posts relevant to the topic will be published on this page.
 Postings are not made to work automatically due to spamming concerns.